Cigar (horse): 1995: five-year-old season

-Cigar's five-year-old campaign was one of sustained excellence.
-While scoring ten wins from ten starts, he earned Beyer Speed Figures of 108, 114, 116, 121, 114, 117, 118, 111, 111, and 117.
-He travelled widely, winning races in Florida, Arkansas, Maryland, Massachusetts, California and New York.
+At age 5, Cigar scored ten wins from ten starts, earning Beyer Speed Figures of 108, 114, 116, 121, 114, 117, 118, 111, 111, and 117.
+He travelled widely, winning races in Florida, Arkansas, Maryland, Massachusetts, California, and New York.
 Mott later commented, "I knew what was going on was special and was never going to happen again.
 The really good ones win races when they are not at their best.
 Whether he was coming off a layoff, or had a foot issue, or got caught in compromising position in a race.
 Cigar overcame all those."

 Cigar started 1995 on January 22 in a 1 1/16 mile allowance race at Gulfstream Park in January, which he won by two lengths.
 He then faced the 1994 American Horse of the Year Holy Bull in the Donn Handicap on February 11 at 1 1/8 miles.
 Holy Bull was heavily favored based on his dominant 1994 campaign, with Cigar going off at 4-1.
-Cigar went to the early lead, with Holy Bull pushing the pace to his outside.
+Cigar went to the early lead with Holy Bull pushing the pace to his outside.
 The two completed the half-mile heads apart in 46.48 seconds.
 However, as they turned into the backstretch, Holy Bull suffered a strain of the superficial flexor tendon and was pulled up.
-Cigar won the race easily, but little attention was paid to the victory due to the breakdown of Holy Bull, which signaled the end of his racing career.
+Cigar won, but little attention was paid to his victory due to the breakdown of Holy Bull, which signaled the end of his racing career.
 Cigar's winning streak stood at four.

 He made his next start on March 5 in the Gulfstream Park Handicap over a distance of 1 1/4 miles, and went off as the heavy 1-2 favorite in a field of eleven.
 He rated behind the early pace set by Northern Trend, then quickly moved to the lead near the top of the stretch.
 He continued to draw away and won "as rider pleased" by 7 1/2 lengths.
 Cigar then went to Oaklawn Park in Hot Springs, Arkansas for the Oaklawn Handicap at 1 1/8 miles.
 The field featured several other highly rated older horses, including 1994 Breeders' Cup Classic winner Concern, who carried top weight of 122 pounds compared to Cigar at 120 pounds, and Silver Goblin, who was also on an extended winning streak, at 119 pounds.
 Cigar settled into position a few lengths behind the early leader, then started his move on the final turn.
 Silver Goblin was slightly ahead near the top of the stretch when his jockey accidentally struck Cigar in the face with his whip.
 Cigar briefly checked but then pinned back his ears and rallied, drawing away to win by 2 1/2 lengths in a time of 1:47.22.